Dee68/pp5/README.md

 <a name="future"></a>
 ## Future Features

-### User interaction features
+### Future features to add to improve user interface would be:

-Features including allowing users to reply directly to each other through blog articles, possible even add threads that users can generate themselves to increase and develop a community.
+- Features including allowing users to reply directly to each other through blog
+  articles, possible even add threads that users can generate themselves to increase and develop a community.
   I would also like to add a notification system for users to be able to see replys, likes in a bell icon from their account.

-### Frequently Bought Items
-In future iterations I would implement a Frequently added products section that would present itself on the initial cart page before checkout to help drive upsells.
+- In future iterations I would implement a Frequently added products section that
+  would present itself on the initial cart page before checkout to help drive upsells.

-#### E-mail forwarding for all site actions.
-As I have a dropdown model for the contact form, depending on the size of the business I would like to forward the emails to specific email addresses monitored by different staff departments.
+- As I have a dropdown model for the contact form, depending on the size of the
+  business I would like to forward the emails to specific email addresses monitored by different staff departments.
 For example the complaints emails go to the complaints teams to ensure quick responses and reduce friction.

-### Order Tracking
-Going forward I would like to add an order tracking system for the user profile section.
+- Going forward I would like to add an order tracking system for the user profile section.
 Once order placed the merchant can move the product to dispatched and add tracking that can then be viewed by the customer from within their account and also receive an email with the updates.

-### Front end order tracking and accounts management for business
-This would involve creating a front end accounts page to display orders and graphs for employees of the business beyond django cms.
+- This would involve creating a front end accounts page to display orders and graphs for employees of the business beyond django cms.
   These would allow the business to track orders over days, months and year on year as well as track most popular products.

 [Back to Top of page](#contents)